firecmsco/firecms/README.md

 * `validation` Rules for validating this property:
     * `required` Should this field be compulsory.
     * `requiredMessage` Message to be displayed as a validation error.
+    * `unique` The value of this field must be unique in this collection.
     * `length` Set a required length for the string value.
     * `min` Set a minimum length limit for the string value.
     * `max` Set a maximum length limit for the string value.